 Jay W. Marks, MD, is a board-certified internist and gastroenterologist.
 He graduated from Yale University School of Medicine and trained in internal medicine and gastroenterology at UCLA/Cedars-Sinai Medical Center in Los Angeles.

-Advanced preparation and education about chemotherapy can help relieve some of the stress and confusion that many people feel when faced with treatment for cancer.
+Advanced preparation and education about chemotherapy can help relieve some of the stress and confusion many people feel when faced with any treatment for cancer.
 If you're about to begin chemotherapy, these questions can serve as a guide to help you discuss treatment with your doctor.

 Is chemotherapy the best choice of treatment for my condition?
 What is the usual standard of care for people with the type of cancer that I have?
 Are there alternatives to chemotherapy?
 Will the chemotherapy be performed in conjunction with other treatments like radiation therapy or surgery?